giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 A tenant cluster in a Giant Swarm installation is running a stack comprising many software components, provided by the Kubernetes project and other open source projects or software vendors, as well as by Giant Swarm.
 In order to keep all components up-to-date, to allow you to benefit from latest improvements, features and security fixes, we provide upgrades for the entire software stack in tenant clusters.

 At Giant Swarm we believe that frequent, small updates are a way to keep change in the system manageable.
+That is why our goal is to help you to run all the clusters in the latest version.
-We invest a lot of effort in making this happen without disrupting your usage of your clusters.
+To make that possible, we invest a lot of effort in making this happen without disrupting your usage of your clusters.

 In this article, we explain how upgrades work in detail and how you should provide your workloads in order to keep them running during a tenant cluster upgrade and prevent disruptions of your applications.